Skip to main content

 How do you quantify CS project bullets on a resume?

 Replace verbs of effort with verbs of result, then attach an honest number to the result.
 "Latency cut from 800ms to 240ms" beats "developed performance optimizations" by orders of magnitude.
-Recruiters skim for digits — bullets without numbers get glossed over even when the work was real.
+Recruiters skim for digits, and bullets without numbers get glossed over even when the work was real.

 The verb-result-number pattern

-Every CS bullet should follow the same three-part shape: an action verb, a measurable result, and a number that anchors it.
+The verb-result-number pattern is a three-part shape for a resume bullet: an action verb that names a result, the result itself, and a number that anchors it.
+Every strong CS bullet follows it.
 The pattern looks like this:

 [Verb] [what you built] to [result], [number with unit].